 Takeout and Delivery Apps

-The Chase Sapphire Preferred card comes with a 12-month, complimentary DoorDash Dash Pass membership if you activate it by December 31, 2021.
+The Chase Sapphire Preferred card comes with a complimentary DoorDash Dash Pass membership if through December 31, 2024.
 With the pass, you’ll pay $0 delivery fees on eligible orders over $12 on both DoorDash and Caviar.
 The membership otherwise costs $9.99 a month — a value of almost $120 a year — that you’ll get free with the card.
 If you’re a frequent or even semi-frequent DoorDash user, this can be a great way to save money on your food delivery costs.

 Combining With Another Chase Card

 It might seem like a savvy strategy to hold the Chase Sapphire Reserve® in addition to the Preferred card, but you can only have one of the two Chase Sapphire cards at a time.
-The Reserve offers a $300 travel credit, 3 points per dollar on dining and travel (after earning your $300 travel credit) and perks like the $120 Peloton membership credit.
+The Reserve offers an annual $300 travel credit and 3 points per dollar on dining and travel.

 The Chase Freedom Unlimited earns:

 - 5% cash back on travel purchased through the Chase Travel portal

 - 3% cash back on dining and drugstores